-Property is a diverse asset class, but can broadly be split into two: residential and commercial.
-There are few funds which invest in residential property.
-Those who invest in this area tend to do so through their home; a buy-to-let investment; or individual property shares.
+There aren’t many funds that invest in residential property.
+People who invest in this area normally do it through their home, a buy-to-let investment; or individual property shares.

 - Physical property